notofonts/noto-sans-nushu/README.md

 Digital presence of Nüshu script has been brought up to existence thanks to "Professor Liming Zhao* and her group of Nyushu rescuing project from Tsinghua University collected and organized around 1,000 original documents written in Nyushu in total and translated 640 readable files from them character by character into Chinese.
 The scanned pictures of these 640 files and their 220,000-character translation in Chinese are published as the 5-volume Chinese Nyushu Collection by Zhonghua Book Company in 2005." (extract from [Theory and Rules of Nushu Character Unification](https://www.unicode.org/L2/L2014/14244-n4639.pdf), Liming Zhao, Sept 23, 2014)
 In June 2017, the resulting list of 396 selected Nüshu glyphs have been added into Unicode 10.0 version ([range 1B170 to 1B2FF](https://www.unicode.org/charts/PDF/U1B170.pdf)).
 Since then, digitization attempts have started here and there by universities, academics and designers, but none of them have been fully finished and published yet… before Noto Sans Nüshu!

 > Pr.
 Zhao Liming (赵丽明博士) is professor in Chinese Linguistics specialised in South Western endangered languages at Tsinghua University in Beijing.
 Her research in Nüshu started over 30 years ago and is still going on, in collaboration with academics from many other international universities.

 ![Zhao Liming](https://github.com/LisaHuang2017/noto-sans-nushu/blob/master/images-presentation/09-ZhaoLiming.jpg)
 *Professor Zhao Liming 赵丽明*

 Digital presence of Nüshu will definitely play a significant part in the preservation of the script for the future.
 Academics will be able to exchange their knowledge much easier through digital communication with consistent content and Nüshu will have a stronger and larger presence on the web and other media with people using or learning the script using the script on modern devices.

 The only focus point to care about then would be to keep in a right balance both tradition and modernity to avoid any loss of its authenticity.
 Which will be quite challenging, as many people and companies see the touristic attractiveness rather than the cultural legacy…

-### 10.Nüshu in Noto Sans family
+### 10. Nüshu in Noto Sans family